outdreamer/build-a-cure-1/docs/tasks/insight_extraction.md

 	- identify & organize information:

 		- add categories to indicate information intent (design system spec, implement system, hardware components & topics)

 			- add new category when a new topic or intent is detected at the same level/topic
 				- design & implement are on the same intent level
 				- hardware components & hardware problems are at the same level, regarding the same topic

 		- add missing information

 			- for steps (convert to digital, map input to output, and convert to analog), a related 'intent' object (specifically 'build a function' intent) is missing

 			- identify requirements of a universal gate from this paragraph:
 				- "A gate or a set of gates is called universal, if it can implement all digital systems or all the Boolean functions.
 So this is a very, very strong statement, a gate will be able to implement all the Boolean functions, so how can we verify that, there's no way you can en, enumerate all the Boolean functions.
 So how we do this is, we start, from the definition of Boolean functions, we've realized that, all of the Boolean functions can be expressed as the logical AND, the logical OR, or inverters, so by putting these three gates together, we have the so called, the standard universal gate, so all the Boolean functions, should be able to implemented by these three logical gates.
 And now this seems becomes easier, so for us to prove, any logical gate is universal, we only need to show that this cage can be used to implement the standard universal gates which is logical AND, logical OR, and the inverter."

-				- universal gate: gate set that can implement all digital systems (or all the boolean functions)
+				- universal gate definition: a gate set that can implement all digital systems (or all the boolean functions)

+					- requirement:
+						- implements all digital systems (general)
+							- implements all boolean functions (specific)
+								- implied question: what is the input of boolean functions?

 					- question: how to verify that a gate set is universal